CLARIAH/clariah-plus/docs/requirements/infrastructure-requirements.md

 this speeds up delivery.
 Moreover, caching these files in a third-party Content Delivery Network (CDN) will reduce latency for users.
 This is useful mainly for static HTML/JavaScript applications.

+## License

+This document is licensed under the Creative Commons Attribution-ShareAlike (v.
+3.0) license.